Network-Error Correcting Codes using Small Fields: Network-error Correcting codes using small fields

 \subsection{Justification for Algorithm \ref{alg:coprime}}

-The following lemma ensures that all polynomials which are found to be coprime with $f(X)$ by directly computing the gcd (or the remainder for irreducible polynomials) in the brute force method (as done in Algorithm \ref{alg:construction}), can also be found by running Algorithm \ref{alg:coprime}, using the set of polynomials $\cal P$ upto the appropriate degree. \begin{lemma} For some field $\mathbb{F},$ let $f,g\in\mathbb{F}[X]$ be two polynomials relatively prime with each other.
-Let $p \in \mathbb{F}[X]$ such that $g|p.$ Then $g$ is also relatively prime with the polynomial $f(\text{mod}~p).$ \end{lemma} \begin{proof} As $f$ and $g$ are coprime with each other, we can obtain polynomials $a,b \in \mathbb{F}[X]$ such that $af+bg=1.$ Let $f=qp+r$ for the appropriate quotient and remainder polynomials $q,r \in \mathbb{F}[X]$ with $deg(r) < deg(p).$ Also, as $g|p,$ let $p=hg.$ Then,
+The following lemma ensures that all polynomials which are found to be coprime with $f(X)$ by directly computing the gcd (or the remainder for irreducible polynomials) in the brute force method (as done in Algorithm \ref{alg:construction}), can also be found by running Algorithm \ref{alg:coprime}, using the set of polynomials $\cal P$ up to the appropriate degree. \begin{lemma} For some field $\mathbb{F},$ let $f,g\in\mathbb{F}[X]$ be two polynomials.
+Let $p \in \mathbb{F}[X]$ be such that $g|p.$ Then $g$ is relatively prime with $f$ if and only if $g$ is relatively prime with $f(\text{mod}~p).$ \end{lemma} \textit{Proof:} Appendix \ref{appendixlemmafindingg}.